 Mankind hasn't learned how to control sudden wealth, whether in families, third-world countries, or the richest nation in history.
 The world banking crisis of 2007 is the biggest example yet.

 Abnormally low interest rates.
-In other circumstances easy borrowing at low interest rates might have stimulated business investment in plants and equipment, but American business was preoccupied with shifting domestic factory production abroad to enjoy abnormally low labor costs.
+In other circumstances, easy borrowing at low-interest rates might have stimulated business investment in plants and equipment, but American business was preoccupied with shifting domestic factory production abroad to enjoy abnormally low labor costs.
 The Chinese (and other export-driven nation) government for its part severely blocked direct foreign investment in Chinese factories.
 The ultimate unintended consequence of these primarily Chinese decisions could be stated thus: it stimulated an American housing boom at the expense of the Chinese peasantry.
-Things might have gone on to produce other results, but instead came to a sudden paralysis on August 9, 2007 when investors (probably using hedge funds) decided the credit markets had reached unsustainable tension and started selling in large volume.
+Things might have gone on to produce other results, but instead came to a sudden paralysis on August 9, 2007, when investors (probably using hedge funds) decided the credit markets had reached unsustainable tension and started selling in large volume.
 Somehow, this somehow had to do with the American mortgage industry going haywire, because almost everyone suspected that was the case.
-We now focus on how mortgages went haywire, while remembering this was mostly a result of forced adaptations breaking under the external strain of too much easy credit coming from abroad.
-If it hadn't been mortgages, it probably would have been something else.
-But it was mortgages.
+We now focus on how mortgages went haywire while remembering this was mostly a result of forced adaptations breaking under the external strain of too much easy credit coming from abroad.
+If it hadn't mortgaged, it probably would have been something else.
+But it was mortgaged.

 American monetary authorities, committed to inflation targeting of short-term interest rates, were probably deceived by low long-term interest rates into believing the Far East Trade imbalances were not seriously inflationary, and might even be deflationary.
 To protect American banks from paying more for deposits than they could charge for loans, the Federal Reserve lowered short-term rates, which would definitely be inflationary.
 What happened to America was what happened to a hundred smaller countries; sudden withdrawal of foreign investment caused a recession.
 In our case, the foreigners did not actually withdraw their money.
 It was effectively frozen in place by funny business in our own special financial innovations, which we will now describe, growing out of the difficulty that just about anybody entitled to a mortgage already had one.
 Several steps removed from the commercial credit-paper problem that upset some insiders, panic in the stock market suddenly started on a nice summer morning.
 On August 10, 2007 the Dow Jones Industrial Average unexpectedly dropped 400 points in ten minutes.
 The trumpet had sounded.